richafnu/Viva/Viva/glint/setup/import-historical-response-data.md

 - If comments were included, review the Comments report to confirm that counts are accurate.

 > [!NOTE]
 > Viva Glint’s Narrative Intelligence may take time to process large amounts of open-ended feedback.
-Revisit the Comments report after 24 hours if data is not fully populated.
+Revisit the Comments report after 24 hours if data isn't fully populated.

 ## 10. Import current employee data
 After your historical import is complete and results appear as expected, load your current employee data to Viva Glint to overwrite historical user information.
 Coordinate with other teams that regularly import employee data to Viva Glint to confirm when and how to load current user information.